 Flu shots are essential to protect your health during the fall and winter months.

 For those over the age of 65, the flu is dangerous and potentially life-threatening.
 This population has the highest risk of developing complications from the flu, according to the Centers for Disease Control and Prevention (CDC), which can lead to hospitalizations and even death.
-During the 2018-19 flu season, 42.9 million people got sick, 647,000 were hospitalized, and 61,200 died.
-90% of all hospitalizations from the flu occurred in people over the age of 65 years old, according to a study co-authored by CDC and published in 2019.
+During the 2018-19 flu season, 42.9 million people got sick; 647,000 were hospitalized; and 61,200 died.
+Ninety percent of all hospitalizations from the flu occurred in people over the age of 65 years old, according to a study co-authored by CDC and published in 2019.

 Getting an annual flu shot is the single best way to prevent the seasonal flu and its complications, according to the CDC.
-Some people who get the flu shot might still get sick; however, research shows that people who get the flu after receiving the vaccine have milder symptoms and a reduced risk of being hospitalized.
+Some people who get the flu shot might still get sick; however, a study published in 2018 found that people who did get the flu after getting the vaccine had milder symptoms and a reduced risk of being hospitalized.

-If you’re 65 or older, you should contact your doctor immediately if you have symptoms “such as fever, chills, headaches and body aches,” explains Ishani Ganguli, MD, assistant professor of medicine at Harvard Medical School.
-“It is also important to seek medical help for severe symptoms, such as a fever above 104 [degrees], trouble breathing, and confusion,” Dr. Ganguli explains.
+“For those older than 65, those with major medical conditions, such as diabetes or asthma, have weak immune systems, for example from chemotherapy, or live in a nursing home, doctors should be notified of flu symptoms, such as fever, chills, headaches and body aches,” says Ishani Ganguli, MD, an assistant professor of medicine at Harvard Medical School.
+“It is also important to seek medical help for severe symptoms, such as a fever above 104 [degrees], trouble breathing, and confusion.”

 Does Medicare cover flu shots?

-After your 65th birthday, you are eligible for Medicare coverage, and fortunately, Medicare covers flu shots.
+If you’re 65 or older, you are eligible for Medicare coverage, and fortunately, Medicare covers flu shots.
 However, not every Medicare program includes free flu shots.
 Medicare Part B and C (Medicare Advantage Plans) cover the full cost of the flu shot if you use a pharmacy or healthcare provider that accepts Medicare payments.
-Just call ahead to verify they take Medicare.
+When using a healthcare provider for the first time, call ahead to verify they accept Medicare assignments.

 How to get Medicare coverage for flu shots

 There are several parts of Medicare, according to the Centers for Medicare and Medicaid Services.
-Learning what each part covers can help you choose the plan that is most advantageous for you.
+It is best to learn what each part covers and what is most advantageous for you.

 Medicare Part A covers hospital stays—flu shot not included